National-Node-Net/node-lib/SECURITY.md

 - Sensitive credentials **must not be included** in public repositories.
 - Security patches are applied in a timely manner, with priority given to critical vulnerabilities.

-For more details, refer to our **Secure Development Guidelines** [Link to internal security policy, if available].

 ---

 **Maintained by the National Digital Twin Programme (NDTP).**